Xeverous/filter_spirit/doc/user/actual_filter_quirks.md

 ## other observations

-- `SocketGroup` accepts only RGBW letters, however, when you ctrl+C an item in game abyss sockets are denoted with A and fossil sockets (on resonators) are denoted with D.
+- In the past `SocketGroup` accepted only RGBW letters, however, when you ctrl+C an item in game abyss sockets were denoted with A and fossil sockets (on resonators) were denoted with D. Since patch 3.9.2f, filters also support abyss sockets and sockets on resonators.
 - Filters were/are never meant to be backwards-compatible.
 Any future game patch can break existing filters.
 This has already happened in the past.
 - You can specify `CustomAlertSound` and (`PlayAlertSound` and/or `PlayAlertSoundPositional`) at the same time
   - if custom alert is last, custom sound is played